firasuke/awesome/README.md

 architecture targeted at experienced Linux users

-* [Cucumber Linux](https://cucumberlinux.com/): An independent distribution that is usable as an every day, general purpose operating system and aims to tdo this in as minimalistic a way as possible and in a way that follows the Unix Philosophy
+* [Cucumber Linux](https://cucumberlinux.com/): An independent distribution that is usable as an every day, general purpose operating system and aims to do this in as minimalistic a way as possible and in a way that follows the Unix Philosophy